artifactz/read-for-speed/README.md

 ## Overview

 This web service processes PDF files to improve readability, particularly for people with ADHD, by emphasizing the beginnings of words.
-These serve as visual markers which can help your brain plan the gaze trajectory.
+These serve as visual markers that can help your brain predict word endings, plan more efficient eye movements, and stay focused.

 ## Live demo